gustavares/cos-tutorial/TUTORIAL.md

 ## 4. Front-end React application

-Our front-end will will be composed of two modules, the first being a form to select a file from your file system, the second module is a list of the files in the bucket.
+Our front-end will be composed of two modules, the first has an `<input>` to select a file from your file system and a `<button>` to upload it, the second module is a list of the files in the bucket.

-This is how it looks, there is no styled components since the focus here is to learn about the presigned URL feature and how to integrate with a front-end app:
+This is how it looks, there is no style added to it since the focus here is to learn about the presigned URL and multipart upload features and how to integrate with a front-end app:

 ![front-end-app](images/10-front-end.png)